AntonyCotterill/Capstone-Project/README.md

 # Capstone Project - September 2024 - Professional Certificate in Machine Learning and Artificial Intelligence - Imperial College
-Optimising and predicting the time of arrival for time critical deliveries
+Optimising and predicting the time of arrival for time critical meal deliveries

 ## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
 In the delivery business getting goods to the right place at the agreed time is critical.
 The aim of this project is to build an optimisation model based on historic data and taking into account all of the factors that can affect the delivery time including but not limited to travel distance, type of products being shipped, transport method and driver charateristics (popularity and age) and of course the weather to help predict delivery times more accuratly.
 The focus of this exercise was on the travel time and not the time spent after the order was recieved until delivery.
 (Cooking time in the case of the Zomato food delivery data was not to be taken into account.)